Where to Taste: Pubs, Bars and Taverns

 - Idle Hands — 25 Avenue B (Manhattan)

-In this Avenue B basement formerly occupied by Midway, there are 6 taps and many bottles from around the world, all worthy.
+Taps and bottles from around the world, all worthy.
 Also, a vast selection of Scotch, Bourbon, Rye, and other whiskies.

 - Indian Road Cafe — 600 West 218th Street (Manhattan)